 - Type of Stop: Hike

-I didn’t know what to expect when we began this hike but seeing that the top of Parker Ridge didn’t look so far from the trailhead, I figured it would be relatively easy – and it was.
-It’s a gradual 2.5 km incline to the ridge, all of which is pretty easy and well marked.
+If you have an extra 2-3 hours on your journey, I highly suggest hiking up to Parker Ridge, as it’s one of the best hikes in all of Banff.
+I didn’t know what to expect when we began this hike, but seeing that the top of Parker Ridge didn’t look so far from the trailhead, I figured it would be relatively easy – and it was.
+It’s a gradual 2.5 km incline to the ridge, which is easy and well-marked.
 There is nothing technical involved and absolutely no scrambling.

 Wilcox Pass